ilacorda/traive-engineering-challenge/README.md

 ## Technical Challenge Requirements

 - Develop an API to manage transactions with capabilities to create and list transactions.
+Please note that as an ORM of choice, we ended up using [[Bun](https://bun.uptrace.dev/)], a lightweight ORM for Go, which is a wrapper around the `pgx` PostgreSQL driver.
 - Ensure the API supports pagination and filtering for listing transactions.
 - Aim for a production-ready application in terms of project structure, code organization, technology choices and best practices.
 - Incorporate error handling and robust application behavior analysis strategies.
 - Utilise a consistent naming convention and maintain code readability.
 - Include comprehensive documentation and instructions for running the application as well as Swagger documentation for the API endpoints.
+- Implement a Dockerized setup for the application and database, ensuring easy deployment and management.
+- Integrate OpenTelemetry for capturing telemetry data and trace requests, and, not part of this project, generate custom metrics.
+We just showcased the use of OpenTelemetry to instrument the application's handlers.

 ## Project Structure